Skip to main content

 Where do Micah students live?

-What do I do if I have applied for other housing and am then accepted into the Micah Program?
+What do I do if I apply for other housing and am accepted into the Micah Program?

-Once you have been accepted into the Micah program, our program coordinator will inform the Department of Housing and Residence Life and have your housing assignment moved to one of the floors in the Micah learning community.
-It is recommended that you also contact the Department of Housing and Residence Life by email and ask to be switched.
+Once you have been accepted into the Micah program, our program coordinator will inform the Department of Housing and Residence Life to move your housing assignment to one of the floors in the Micah Learning Community.
+You should also contact the Department of Housing and Residence Life by email and ask to be switched.

 History